Walter Lappert: A brief retirement

 At age 61, Walter Lappert retired to the Hawaiian island of Kauai, turning over his restaurant business to his son, Michael.
 Retirement, however, soon evolved into a new business venture when he found local dessert fare wanting.
 He and his wife invested half their savings, $150,000, to set up a factory to make ice cream in the town of Hanapepe, far from the tourist and commercial areas of Kauai.
-His first batch of 4,500 gallons (about 17,000 liters) was created on December 21, 1983 and sold out in two weeks, which convinced them they were going to be successful.
+The first batch of 4,500 gallons (about 17,000 liters) was created on December 21, 1983 and sold out in two weeks, which convinced them they were going to be successful.
 (The 1980 population of Kauai was under 40,000 people.)
 A store in Koloa, a historic town near the popular sunny beaches of Poipu, and near Lappert's one-bedroom apartment, followed.
 Lappert adopted the Koloa store as an unofficial headquarters and was often found there, dressed in quintessential Hawaiian fashion of shorts, sandals, and flowered shirt, wearing a small cap and a white beard and accompanied by his black Labrador Maxi, chatting with tourists and locals after a dip in the surf.
-He made his personality part of his brand, integrating his smiling face into his labels and ads and encouraged the sobriquet, "the Hanapepe Ice Cream Man," although to some, he was the Colonel Sanders of Hawaii while others considered the popular figure a Hemingway look-alike.
-By the late 1980s, Lappert's ice cream sold through some 75 stores across Hawaii and six states in the western part of the USA plus a franchise in Japan.
+He made his personality part of his brand, integrating his smiling face into his labels and ads and encouraged the sobriquet, "the Hanapepe Ice Cream Man," By the late 1980s, Lappert's ice cream sold through some 75 stores across Hawaii and six states in the western part of the USA plus a franchise in Japan.
 The business branched out to roast its own coffee in 1985 and also began producing baked goods in some locations.